AdobeDocs/learning-manager.en/help/migrated/kb/selection-button-invisible.md

    ![](assets/set-themes.png)

 1. Revert to the previous theme and save the changes.
-1. Log out of Adobe Captivate Prime and sign in again.
+1. Log out of Adobe Learning Manager and sign in again.